bmann/bmcgarden/_notes/Colophon.md

 ## January 2024

+The site is still powered by [[Digital Garden Jekyll Template]].
+Using [[Obsidian]] to edit on desktop and mobile, with git for syncing.
+Obsidian wikilinks are compatible with the Jekyll template processing.
+The only manual thing is that image links need to be relative Markdown links rather than wikilinks.

+[[notes|Notes]] are slowly building.
+Links marked with `[[` wikilinks still point to the old [[LogSeq]] notes site, which is slowly being imported.

+Added in a [[Journal]] section and a journal post type.

+Made a journal feed linked at [[feeds]].
+As of January 15th, 2024, am using [[Fedica]]'s RSS cross-posting features to post those feeds.

+To Do: [[BMC]]

+### Archive of 2023

 Removed blog posts going back to 2012 and pre-2012 archive.
 They are available via a snapshot at [2023.bmannconsulting.com](https://2023.bmannconsulting.com).

 Published via [[Fission]] Github Action, and then grabbed the [[IPFS]] hash `bafybeidfdwz5tak24oukds2hrf3xahl5rp5by4a6idwv2ucsmo6uaafgoa` and used [[Cloudflare]] IPFS Gateway to keep it around.

-Using [[Obsidian]] to edit on desktop and mobile, including Daily Journals.

-Added in a [[Journal]] section and a journal post type.

-Made a journal feed linked at [[feeds]].
-The journal feed uses Micro.blog to cross post to Mastodon.

-To Do: [[BMC]]

 ## July 2023